Velux Skylight Doylestown Pa

 Potential for Leaking.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll need to clean up the skylight more often.
-Plus, installing the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you infrequently tidy your windows, you’ll need to clean the skylight more often.
+Plus, installing the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Factors.